Why We Wrote This Guide

 A soundtrack is a collection of recordings used in an audiovisual production like a movie or television series.
 It can be compromised of songs from a movie or it could be the score of a production.

-Promotional copies are sent out to press and other selected individuals/organizations for promotional purposes prior to the public release date.
+Promotional copies of records are sent out to the press and other selected individuals/organizations for promotional purposes before to the public release date.
 Sometimes, these copies will differ from the commercially released version.

 Cast Recordings are audio recordings of live stage works created to capture the performance of a specific cast and rendition of the show.
 These releases have British origins dating back to the late 1920s.

-A charity album is a collection of recordings released with the purpose of benefiting a charitable cause.
+A charity album is a collection of recordings released to benefit a charitable cause.
 Many refer to George Harrison’s 1971 “Bangla Desh,” released to assist in relief efforts from the 1970 Bhola cyclone and Bangladesh Liberation War, as the first charity record.

 A concept album is a collection wherein “tracks hold a larger purpose or meaning collectively than they do individually.”
 Typically, these records are themed.
 Concept albums date back to the 1940s with Woody Guthrie’s Dust Bowl Ballads.
-A more famous example is The Beatles’ The White Album.
+A more famous example is The Beatles’ Seargent Pepper's Lonelyt Hearts Club Band.

-Demo albums are typically created for the use of the musician Often, they are created so that the work is in a fixed, tangible form for the means of copyright ownership.
+Demo albums are typically created for the use of the musician.
+Often, they are created so that the work is in a fixed, tangible form for the means of copyright ownership.
 Bands and artists also use demos as a reference to their work.
 Demos are not intended to be publicly released but can be released if the artist or label chooses to do so.
+Lots of indie artists release demo albums after the success of their full-length album is released.
+Mac DeMarco is an example of an artist that often releases demo albums.

 An exploito is a record of cover songs designed to purposefully replicate the appearance and sound of the original artist(s).
 Those who create these records are hoping to exploit those who think that their album is the original record and buy it mistakenly.
 These are typically very low-budget productions.

 A remix is a derivative work of another recording, almost always one that has been previously released.
 The right to create a derivative work is one of the six exclusive rights granted to copyright owners.
-Thus, all remixes must be licensed before releasing in order to avoid infringement.
-The audio is remixed (mixed differently than before) through adding, removing, and altering aspects of the sound recording.
+Thus, all remixes must be licensed before being released to avoid infringement.
+The audio is remixed (mixed differently than before) by adding, removing, and altering aspects of the sound recording.
 Harry Nilsson was one of the first artists to release a remix album.
-He took the masters of two of his own early records, Pandemonium Shadow Show and Aerial Ballet, then remixed, adjusted and recorded new vocal tracks.
+He took the masters of two of his earlier records, Pandemonium Shadow Show and Aerial Ballet, and then remixed, adjusted, and recorded new vocal tracks.
 The result was Nilsson’s 1971 remix album, Aerial Pandemonium Ballet.

 A sampler is a compilation of songs from various artists under one record label.
 The format was introduced in the 1960s when most artists gained popularity through radio stations airing their singles.
 The goal of a sampler was to gain exposure for artists who primarily released full LP records by selling a cheaper album with many other artists.

-Composed by Mamie Davis, Jacob Wunderlich, Luke Evans, Rene Merideth, Jeff Cvetkovski, & Aaron Davis
+Composed by Isabella Weaver, Mamie Davis, Jacob Wunderlich, Luke Evans, Rene Merideth, Jeff Cvetkovski, & Aaron Davis

 Want to use this guide for something other than personal reading?
 Good news: you can, as long as your use isn’t commercial and you give Exploration credit.